udaykiran712/Weather-Dashboard/README.md

 This website provides the weather forecast based on the city name provided.

-Initially, the page consists of an input box to provide a city name and a search button.
+Initially, the page consists of an input box to provide a city name and the search button.

 To get the weather forecast , Enter a city name and click on the search button.